A browsing context is an environment in which

-It is possible to create new browsing contexts that are related to a top-level browsing context without being nested through an element.
+It is possible to create new browsing contexts that are related to a top-level browsing context while their container is null.
 Such browsing contexts are called auxiliary browsing contexts.
 Auxiliary browsing contexts are always top-level browsing contexts.

-The transitive closure of parent browsing contexts for a browsing context that is a nested browsing context gives the list of ancestor browsing contexts.
+The transitive closure of parent browsing contexts for a browsing context that is a child browsing context gives the list of ancestor browsing contexts.